GBU-43/B MOAB: Design and development

 The MOAB is designed to be used against a specific target, and cannot by itself replicate the effects of a typical heavy bomber mission.
 During the Vietnam War's Operation Arc Light program, for example, the United States Air Force sent B-52s on well over 10,000 bombing raids, each usually carried out by two groups of three aircraft.
-A typical mission dropped 168 tons of ordnance, pounding an area 1.5 by 0.5 mi with an explosive force equivalent to 10 to 17 MOABs.
+A typical mission dropped 168 tons of ordnance, dropping the bombs over an area 1.5 by 0.5 mi with an explosive force equivalent to 10 to 17 MOABs.

 MOAB was first tested with the explosive tritonal on 11 March 2003, on Range 70 located at Eglin Air Force Base in Florida.
 It was tested again on 21 November 2003.
+Being a thermobaric weapon, this bomb's explosive composition—due to the massive amount of aluminium used—will consume all the oxygen in the area upon detonation.

 Since 2003, 15 MOABs have been manufactured at the McAlester Army Ammunition Plant in McAlester, Oklahoma.

 The Air Force has said the MOAB has a unit price of $170,000, but this is a historical unit cost made in the mid-2000s and various factors of the bomb's atypical development process have made exact cost estimation difficult.
 The Air Force Research Lab generated the value based on already existing parts such as bomb casing and metals, and since the bomb was built in-house, they did not pay for outside research or have standard procurement costs associated with it.
 MOAB was a "crash project" developed for use against an adversary with uncertain tactics on unfamiliar terrain, and so was an effort to meet an urgent need rather than a formal program.
 Should more bombs be ordered to be built, manufacturing would likely be started over with higher costs due to a lack of old parts, price inflation, and new design and testing.